$L_q$-estimates for stationary Stokes system with coefficients measurable in one direction: Main results

 \begin{theorem} Let $q \in [2,\infty)$, and let $\Omega$ be either $\bR^d$ or $\bR^d_+$ and $A^{\alpha\beta} = A^{\alpha\beta}(x_1)$, i.e., $\cL = \cL_0$.
 If $(u,p) \in W_q^1(\Omega)^d \times L_q(\Omega)$ satisfies

 where $f_\alpha, g \in L_q(\Omega)$, then we have that

 where $N=N(d,\delta,q)$. \end{theorem}

 \begin{remark} In Theorem \ref{thm0307_1} we only consider the case that $q \in [2,\infty)$ to simplify the exposition and to present our approach in the most transparent way.
 Indeed, if $q = 2$, the theorem holds even with measurable $A^{\alpha\beta}(x)$.
 See Theorem \ref{thm0427}.
 Thus, in the proof of Theorem \ref{thm0307_1} we focus on the case $q \in (2,\infty)$, the proof of which well illustrates, in the simplest setting, our arguments based on mean oscillation estimates together with the sharp function and the maximal function theorems.
 One can prove the other case, with $q \in (1,2)$, by using Theorem \ref{thm0307_2} below.
-This will be discussed in a more general setting with weights in a forthcoming paper. \end{remark}
+This is discussed in a more general setting with weights in \cite{DK18}. \end{remark}

 Next, when the Stokes system is defined in a bounded Lipschitz $\Omega$ with a small Lipschitz constant, we show that the system is uniquely solvable in $L_q(\Omega)$ spaces.
-In this case, we allow coefficients not only to be measurable locally in one direction (almost perpendicular to the boundary of the domain), but also to have small mean oscillations in the other directions.
+In this case, we allow coefficients not only to be measurable locally in one direction (near the boundary the direction is almost perpendicular to the boundary of the domain), but also to have small mean oscillations in the other directions.
 To present this result, we require the following assumptions.

 \begin{assumption} For any $x_0 \in \partial \Omega$ and $0 < r \le R_0$, there is a coordinate system depending on $x_0$ and $r$ such that in the new coordinate system we have

 where $\phi: \bR^{d-1} \to \bR$ is a Lipschitz function with